Configuration

 2. Key Fields

-The default dataset bundled with WaveDiff can be used by simply pointing to its directory.
+The default dataset bundled with WaveDiff can be used by pointing

 data: